zincwork/Open_Source_Your_Interview_Process/README.md

 - Open an issue and share the stages of your interview process.
 Optionally add what your companies hiring achievements
 - Make a pull request if you wish to share interviewing material; tests, interview questions, on-boarding resources ~ anything worth sharing :+1:

-The seven processes listed are for developer roles in leading web3 organisations, so let's try to stick to developer roles.
+The seven processes listed are for developer roles in leading distributed web3 organisations.
 Here's some analysis: https://medium.com/zinc_work/perfecting-your-interview-process-for-building-remote-teams-581bca1ba62d

+But it doesn't matter if you're distriubuted or in Web3.
+If you're a tech company or just hire for tech roles go ahead and share your process.

 Let's open source interviewing :raised_hands: